tunaphish/reaper/wiki/todo/content/Class Ideation and Technique Lore.md

   - reaper
   - gamedev
 ---
+- Defend attack to summon.
+	- Get a ten chain to summon Or do meteor suplex
+- mimic + summoner = shadow clone
+- some kind of gambling bankai
+	- wager new attacks
+- nokia flip phones
+- Popups Bankai
+-  Rend  status effects change decision making process and visually effect menu  doesn’t just disable
+- - Kills self to summon final Pokémon.
+Puts on timer.
+The final Pokémon disappears after she dies.
+- The eight gates is a technique of destruction.
+He didn’t do it to die.
+He did it to be Alive
+- One shot.
+All health is drained.
+Allies are feared.
+- Drop weight.
+Halves physical attack cast time.
+Increase stamina regeneration.
+- Targets last player to attack him

 # Technique Lore
 - Techniques have conditions to fulfill.
 If you fulfill they go away.
 You try not to fulfill them.
 - Fucking covenants.
 They’re a form of technique.
 Laws I follow.
 I grant haste but hitting max AP means you lose technique.